pvcraven/3d_graphics_class/source/assignments/assignment_07/assignment_07.rst

   variety.
 * Animate the three objects.
 One of which can be the camera.
 Animate using keyframes (i.e. using the 'i' key and location/rotation) as shown in class.
+  Animations must be unique.
+That is, don't just hit 'duplicate' and do the same animation three times.

 Optional: